Why Is My Propane Heater Not Working? Troubleshooting Guide

 The Gas Canister Is Empty or Overfilled

-Perhaps, one of the most obvious reasons why your propane heater might not be working is an empty tank.
+Perhaps, one of the most obvious reasons for your propane heater not working might be an empty tank.

 Check the gas cylinder to make sure that there is enough propane and then make sure that the gas valve is in the ‘on’ position.
 If there is not enough gas, call a fuel delivery company that is going to fill the tank for you.